sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Requirements: =
 * For security reasons, this plugin requires **PHP 5.5 or later**, or it will deactivate itself.
 * This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it won't do anything at all.
+* This plugin currently does not fully support MultiSite networks.
+This is planned, stay tuned!

 = Privacy =
 * This plugin can send API requests to "https://premium.theseoframework.com/".
 Read our [privacy policy](https://premium.theseoframework.com/privacy/).

 == Installation ==

-1. Install [The SEO Framework](https://wordpress.org/plugins/autodescription/) either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install [The SEO Framework](https://wordpress.org/plugins/autodescription/) either via the plugin installer, or by uploading the files to your server.
 1. Follow [those installation instructions](https://wordpress.org/plugins/autodescription/installation/).
-1. Install The SEO Framework extension manager via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install The SEO Framework extension manager either via the plugin installer, or by uploading the files to your server.
 1. Either Network Activate this plugin or activate it on a single site.
-1. Follow the activation steps.
+1. Follow the activation steps provided on your website.
 1. You're good to go!
 Enjoy!

 == Screenshots ==